mricon/ingress-fieldplan/README.md

 after each iteration are already tweaked.
 In my personal experience using it, I've found 10,000 a good number of iterations to generate decent plans.

-Note: the actual number of iterations is actually higher, because we reset the count after each new best plan is found.
+*Note:* the actual number of iterations is actually higher, because we reset the counter after each new best plan is found.
 It's possible to find a new best plan on iteration 9,999 and thus reset the counter back to 0 again.

 Generally: